Welcome to our official guide to Curragh Racecourse.

 The word ‘Curragh’ literally translates as ‘place of the running horse’ from the Irish Gaelic word ‘cuirreach’, so it’s no coincidence that Curragh Racecourse (often just called ‘The Curragh’ by those in the know) is considered the home of flat horseracing in Ireland.

 The Curragh is situated just off the main road between Dublin and Cork, so is easily accessible by the masses – undoubtedly part of what formed this course’s popularity.

-Curragh is a right handed horse-shoe shaped track, galloping in nature and with a difficult uphill finish.
+Curragh is a right-handed horse-shoe shaped track, galloping in nature and with a difficult uphill finish.
 It measures two miles, with a one-mile chute.
 All five Irish flat classic races happen at the Curragh, so its popularity is no surprise.
-The shape and condition of the course means that no one type of runner is favoured over any other, so it’s thought of in the industry as very ‘fair’.
+The shape and condition of the course mean that no one type of runner is favoured over any other, so it’s thought of in the industry as very ‘fair’.

 The world’s best thoroughbred horses aren’t just raced at Curragh Racecourse: they’re trained here, too.
 Over 1,500 acres of land on the racecourse are dedicated to the Curragh Training Grounds, so there’s plenty of learning facilities and practising space!

 12 miles of peat gallops, 70 miles of turf gallops and 8 all-weather tracks are available for trainers to use.